GetCider/zoobac_documentation/README.md

 ### *Download sources*

-- First, we need an image of the system that we will install.
-I chose Xubuntu (the system will be 64-bit).
-Download the [image](https://www.mirrorservice.org/sites/cdimage.ubuntu.com/cdimage/xubuntu/releases/20.04/release/xubuntu-20.04.2-desktop-amd64.iso) of the distribution.
+- We need an image of the system that we will install.
+We chose Xubuntu (the system will be 64-bit).
+Download the [image](https://www.mirrorservice.org/sites/cdimage.ubuntu.com/cdimage/xubuntu/releases/20.04/release/xubuntu-20.04.2-desktop-amd64.iso) of the distribution. (**if the image does not work, take a newer version the image**)

 - Then [the software](https://github.com/unetbootin/unetbootin/releases/download/647/unetbootin-windows-647.exe) to create a bootable USB flash drive.
-- And [the archive](https://github.com/GetCider/zoobac_documentation/blob/master/src/Linux.zip) files of the Zoobac .
+- And [the archive](https://github.com/GetCider/zoobac_documentation/blob/master/src/zoobac.zip) files of the Zoobac .

 ### **We take the next step depending on the technology supported by a particular machine.**